 Summary:

 The Hinds County School District in Mississippi is home to two high schools: Terry High School and Raymond High School.
-While both schools serve a predominantly African American student population facing significant socioeconomic challenges, they exhibit some differences in their academic performance, funding, and resources.
+Both schools serve grades 9-12 and have similar performance metrics, with no clear standout in the district.

 Thank you for your feedback!